Charity Financial Reporting Standards

 Not Fit for Purpose ?!

 This "Thought" is about how charities are currently required to report (and, by implication, manage) their finances.
-It makes the case that current guidelines are not fit-for-purpose, particularly for the vast majority (>85%) of small charities with annual incomes less than £250,000.

 The Charity Commission seems to be of the same opinion.